iondv/framework/README.md

 or microservices based on metadata and individual modules.
 Framework is a part of instrumental digital platform to create enterprise (ERP) apps.
 This platform consists of the following open-source components: the [IONDV.
 Framework](https://github.com/iondv/framework), the
-[modules](https://github.com/topics/iondv-module) и ready-made applications expanding it functionality, visual development environment [Studio](https://github.com/iondv/studio) to create metadata for the app.
+[modules](https://github.com/topics/iondv-module) and ready-made applications expanding its functionality, as well as the [Studio](https://github.com/iondv/studio) [open source](https://github.com/iondv/studio) visual development environment to create metadata for the app.
+The UML-scheme modeled applications can be launched in [80 seconds](https://youtu.be/s7q9_YXkeEo).

 ## Description

 **IONDV.
 Framework** — is a tool for creating high-level web applications based on metadata.
 You can change the system by adding the additional components to change functionality.
 There are ready-made modules, but nothing limits you to create new ones to personalize the application.
-Moreover, it's low-code framework
+Moreover, it's a low-code framework.

 The main purpose is the implementation of complex data registry systems.
 The functional base is the data registry - the Registry module.
 This is a key module designed specifically to work with data based on metadata structures - including the management of projects, programs, activities, etc.

+The Framework is suitaible for creating systems for big data accumulation and processing and for artificial intelligence.
+A special module [Artificial Intelligence Bus](https://github.com/iondv/aib) and demonstration applications, such as [TensorFlow models](https://github.com/iondv/tensorflow-dataset) data markup and training, are being developed for these purposes.

 **IONDV.
 Framework** is an open source software in JavaScript with open metadata structure in human-readable JSON files.